jundalisay/maha/content/en/metaphysics/marcos-aquino-rivalry.md

 Liberalism is weak at governance but strong in business, just as Conservatism is strong at governance but weak in business*.

-> *An example is Conservative Duterte constantly borrowing and spending for Covid without knowing how to pay for it.
-Another example are the Marcos cronies who were inferior to the South Korean chaebols and Japanese zaibatsus
+{{< n n="*An example is Conservative Duterte constantly borrowing and spending for Covid without knowing how to pay for it.
+Another example are the Marcos cronies who were inferior to the South Korean chaebols and Japanese zaibatsus" >}}

 This is why Socrates denounced democratic elections and instead advocated a single ruling class, called Guardians , that has both qualities.
 This is currently best seen in: